 .
 For example:

-When you update schema plugin data using either a standard or dedicated endpoint, the standard Updated webhook for the extended object is triggered.
+When you update schema plugin data, the Updated webhook for the extended object is triggered.
 The webhook payload contains the updated object including the extendedFields

 object.
 Only plugin data with “apps